 Maybe it's the hawker centers with Michelin star food for a few bucks.
 Maybe it's the twinkling light shows each night in the Garden by the Bay.
 Maybe it's a byproduct of the hit film Crazy, Rich Asians.

-Whatever the reason, Singapore is back in the spotlight after reopening to travelers and easing entry requirements.
-And Chase points can get you on the long flight to Singapore on one of the world's best airlines.
+Chase points can get you on a long flight to Singapore on one of the world's best airlines.

-You could transfer these points to Singapore Airlines and book a roundtrip in economy for just 76,000 miles from the West Coast – or 80,000 from Singapore's other outposts in the U.S. The 15-hour flight won't be so bad with Singapore's spacious seats and stellar service.
+You could transfer these points to Singapore Airlines and book a roundtrip in economy for just 84,000 miles from West Coast cities like Los Angeles (LAX), San Francisco (SFO), or Seattle (SEA).
+The 15-hour flight won't be so bad with Singapore's spacious seats and stellar service.

 But we won't blame you if you want to splurge for some extra space for some of the longest flights in the world.
 So you could also put these points for a one-way business class ticket.
 And on Singapore Airlines, that's hard to beat.